norihiro/slidetextbridge/doc/plugins/normalize.rst

 In Japanese,
 there are various kana representations such as half-width and full-width, composition and decomposition for voiced and semi-voiced marks.
+Details of the normalization is listed in the table below.

 .. list-table:: Japanese normalization
    :header-rows: 1